pintar-team/ts-ai-agent/README.md

 }
 ```

-In order for the transformer to run during your build process, you must use `ttsc` instead of `tsc` (or use one of the case specific solutions below).
+Update your build script in package.json to use ttsc instead of tsc:

 ```jsonc
 // package.json